rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 - **+1PM:** Aumenta o dano em 1d6 (limitado pelo círculo máximo de magia que você tem).
 - **+3PM:** Muda o alcance para 18m.

-### Animal Friendship
-<div class="spell-tags">wild feral enchantment trickery</div>

-*1st Circle*
-- **Execução:** padrão
-- **Alcance:** 12sqr
-- **Alvo:** 1 criatura
-- **Duração:** 24 horas.
-___

-This spell lets you convince a beast that you mean it no harm.
-Choose a beast that you can see within range.
-It must see and hear you.
-If the beast’s Intelligence is 4 or higher, the spell fails.
-Otherwise, the beast must succeed on a Wisdom saving throw or be charmed by you for the spell’s duration.
-If you or one of your companions harms the target, the spell ends.

-- **+2PM:** you can affect one additional beast for each slot level above 1st..

 ### Área Escorregadia
 <div class="spell-tags">arcane creation trickery water nature</div>